 Next to the salon counter is the fitness center.
 The fitness room has a few cardio types of equipment and free weights and yoga mats at the back.
 While this space might not be a full-fledged gym like some fitness centers in other airports, this is the first fitness center within an airline lounge!
 Of course, most people do not come to the airport lounge to work out.

 Opposite the children’s playroom is the Six Senses Spa.
 There is a range of services provided here, from massages to facials.
-The shower area for the lounge is located also here.
+The shower area for the lounge is also located here.
 First-class passengers and Etihad Guest Platinum members can opt to receive a complimentary 15-minute service either at the Six Senses Spa or at the Style & Shave salon.
 Passengers flying The Residence are entitled to 2 services.
 Anything beyond that is subject to payment.
 At the end of the walkway are the bathrooms on the right and the prayer rooms on the left.

 Drinks, Cigars, Spa and Food

 As mentioned, the main dining area is styled like a fine dining restaurant.
 I was immediately seated at one of the small tables for 2, and a waitress approached me to give me the menu and recommendations.
-There are some breakfast options, as well as a regular menu and a special four-course menu created with the fine dining restaurant Mezlai at the Emirates Palace.
+There are some breakfast options, a regular menu and a special four-course menu created with the fine dining restaurant Mezlai at the Emirates Palace.

 I opted to mix and match my dinner from the menu.
 I started with the Lobster Sweet Corn soup and Foie Gras Terrine from the regular menu.
 My waitress recommended a glass of New Zealand Dog Point Vineyard Section 94 Sauvignon Blanc 2008 to go with the appetizers.
 A palate cleanser of mango sorbet followed, along with a selection of freshly baked bread.